ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Anonymous Block

 An anonymous block is a form of a stored procedure composed of a body block without a header, declared with a structure like DECLARE...BEGIN...END;.
-Anonymous blocks do not create PSM (Persistent Stored Module) objects, are not stored in the database, and do not return a value in the RETURN clause.
+Anonymous blocks do not create Persistent Stored Module(PSM) objects, are not stored in the database, and do not return a value in the RETURN clause.
 Unlike stored procedures, anonymous blocks allow the use of INPUT, OUTPUT, and INOUT bind variables.

 ##### Internal Mode in C/C++ External Procedure

-In Internal mode within External Procedures, it directly loads dynamic libraries and invokes external procedures from Altibase Server without the need for an agent process, resulting in improved efficiency compared to external mode.
+In Internal mode within External Procedures, it directly loads dynamic libraries and invokes external procedures from the Altibase Server without the need for an agent process, resulting in improved efficiency compared to external mode.
 For more details, refer to [**External Procedures Manual**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/External%20Procedures%20Manual.md).

 ##### Multiple Delete, Update